-- The EDI team have put together a list of recommended podcasts for you to enjoy and to learn more about topics you may be interested in.
+- The EDI team have put together lists of recommended books and podcasts for you to enjoy and to learn more about topics you may be interested in.
 They have been grouped together in themes, so choose from a number of different topics.
-See the recommendations here.

 - Shakespeare’s Globe is sharing free plays online, including 37 short films and six filmed performances.

 - Andrew Lloyd Webber musicals will be released once a week on YouTube channel The Shows Must Go On for 48 hours.